 In a way, this pretty much sums up our work with Crypto Curry Club.
 Although hardly out of the game, they were affected by temporary changes and a different kind of mobility problem.
 However, it's easy to believe in an organisation that brings so much value.
 Being able to understand where they might go next — and how we can implement it — means we can help this organisation go even further in its aims.

-The real lesson of using webinars is not just about going digital.
+The real lesson of using webinars as part of your inbound marketing is not just about going digital.
 It's about offering your customers value (and working out what value you can offer).
-We like to think it's also about finding a Solutions Partner who can help you see exactly what you need to enable you to hit your objectives and grow better.

 So the next question is, are you ready for your close-up?